JamesWWilson/JamesWWilson.github.io/_posts/2023-04-01-Patagonia-O-Trek.md

 ## A Brief Introduction to Patagonia

 > "'Patagonia!' he cried.
 'She is a hard mistress.
 She casts her spell.
 An enchantress!
-She folds you in her arms and never lets go.'" - An excerpt from Bruce Chatwin's *In Patagonia*
+She folds you in her arms and never lets go.'"
+>
+> -- <cite>An excerpt from Bruce Chatwin's *In Patagonia*</cite>

 Patagonia.
-A term not for a place but a *region*; namely the vast and vague territory that encompasses 900,000+ square kilometers of southern Chile and Argentia.
-The area comprises the southern portion of the Andes mountain range, full of lakes, rainforests, glaciers, and steppes.
+A term not for a place but a *region*; namely the vast and vague territory that encompasses 900,000+ square kilometers of southern Chile and Argentina.
+The area comprises the southern portion of the Andes Mountain range, full of lakes, rainforests, glaciers, and steppes.

 <div style="text-align: center"><img src="/assets/patagonia_images/pat_map.png" height="85%" width="85%" /></div>

-In March of 2023, my friend Pierce and I embarked on a journey south to accomplish the challenging 'O-Circuit' within the Torres del Paine National Park.
+In March 2023, my friend Pierce and I embarked on a journey south to accomplish the challenging 'O-Circuit' within the Torres del Paine National Park.

 ## An Overview of Torres Del Paine's O-Circuit

 Towards the southern end of Chilean Patagonia lies the country's prize jewel: [Torres del Paine National Park](https://en.wikipedia.org/wiki/Torres_del_Paine_National_Park).
 Established in 1959, the 700 square mile region is one of the largest and most visited national parks in Chile.
-The park is named for its centerpiece set of three towers (**Torres d'Agostini, Torres Central and Torres Monzino**) which extend 8,200 ft above sea level.
-From Wikipedia:
+The park is named for its centerpiece set of three towers (**Torres d'Agostini, Torres Central, and Torres Monzino**) which extend 8,200 ft above sea level.

 > _Paine_ means "blue" in the native [Tehuelche](https://en.wikipedia.org/wiki/Tehuelche_language "Tehuelche language") (Aonikenk) language and is pronounced _PIE-neh_, while _Torres_ means "towers"
+>
+> -- Torres Del Paine's Wikipedia

 [my image of torres del paine]